lambdaloop/anipose/docs/sphinx/start3d.rst

 The automatic calibration pattern detection can fail.
 Removing incorrectly detected frames will improve calibration accuracy.

-What to configure: - Optional boolean (default=false) indicating whether or not you want to manually verify the detection of the calibration pattern in each frame (Allows you to throw out bad detections)
+What to configure:

+- Optional boolean (default = ``false`` ) indicating whether or not you want to manually verify the detection of the calibration pattern in each frame (allows you to throw out bad detections)

 To manually verify, add the example below to your config.toml file.